 Top Option – Tuk-Tuk

 Taxis offer air-conditioned comfort and may be hired for more than one day if you need to.
-However, it is also a fairly expensive choice, costing around $20 – $30 per day.
+However, it is also a fairly expensive choice, costing at least $25 – $30 per day.
 Added fees are applied for trips to temples off the main circuit such as Banteay Srey and Beng Mealea.
 Visitors should be aware that there is less freedom to discover the areas in between the temple when using taxis.

 With an environmentally sensitive battery powered by the sun and off-road capabilities, the electric car is also something to consider.
 A driver will be included in the rental price of $80 – $90 daily.
 This price includes an extra fee for the taxi plus tariffs charged depending on which temples you are going to visit.
 This safari-like open-air vehicle is quiet and a brilliant choice for your visit.